iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

   counting.<counting id>.name = <counting name>

-Name of the counting.
-This name override counting id in the enrichment configuration parser.
-This property is also used as mapper between counting configuration and counting class which defines the counting.
+Name of the counter.
+This name overrides the counter id in the enrichment configuration parser.
+This property is also used as mapper between counting configuration and counting class which defines the counter.

 counting.<counting id>.desc
 ___________________________